ncbi/sra-tools/docs/markdowns/getting_started/fasterq-dump.md

 ### Changing output directory, temporary directory or threads

-You can change location of the output file, temporary direcotry or the number CPU cores used:
+You can change location of the output file, temporary directory or the number CPU cores used:

 !!! example
     <!-- termynal -->